vlees46/vlees46/README.md

 ## 👋 Hi, I’m Victor Lees

-🔭 **I’m currently working on:**
+🔭 **I’m currently working on: completing my Master's Degree in AI and Machine Learning from Drexel University**
-- My final capstone at Drexel University, building a deep learning pipeline to detect defects in sports trading cards using computer vision.
+- My final Capstone2, building a deep learning pipeline to detect defects in sports trading cards using computer vision.
 - AI-powered assistants using Retrieval-Augmented Generation (RAG), Supabase, and OpenAI to answer career and HR-related questions.

 🌱 **I’m currently learning:**